0086-21-58386256

 Educational value This gold-washing cradle is a highly important artefact of the Australian gold rush era and is the first ever to be used in Australia - it was designed by Edward Hargraves (1816-91), whose discovery of gold near Bathurst in NSW in 1851 started the Australian gold rushes that brought huge numbers of people to NSW, and later Victoria, …

 Most fossils were found in a place known as the Cradle of Humankind.
-It was declared as a UNESCO World Heritage Site in 1999.
+It was declared as a UN World Heritage Site in 1999.
 15. This city has the world's deepest mine.
 Johannesburg started as a …

 Yes, there is.
 The ocean is the largest reservoir of gold.
 That is great to hear, except it is nearly impossible to mine the gold compared to that from the surface.
 The concentration of gold in the ocean is on the scale of parts per trillion.
 It is extremely dilute, making it exist only in the dreams of a miner.